-The example project for the AudioworX Starter Kit implements a simple signal flow, a custom tuning panel and some presets to showcase common AudioworX workflows that are explained in the Global Tuning Tool User Guide.
+GTT includes an example project for the AudioworX Starter Kit that can be used a starting point for users to get familiar with the AudioworX workflows.
+This project implements a simple signal flow, custom tuning panels and some presets to showcase common AudioworX workflows that are explained in the GTT user guide.

 The following sections guide first-time users through the initial setup of AudioworX using the Starter Kit.